Enrolment fees (securing a place in school)

-- 2. Parents will be provided with the Admission Folder during the parents’ meetings in October (also available on the website and at the school office)
+- 1. Parents will be provided with the Admission Folder (also available on the website and at the school office)

-- 4. Parents provide the school will all the documents required about the child (as mentioned above section Documentation from 2.1. to 2.10 or Appendix 5) within the deadline determined by the school
+- 3. Parents provide the school will all the documents required about the child (see Appendix 5) within the deadline determined by the school

-- 7. The school will communicate to parents the results of the evaluation process, whether the application is eligible or not eligible, within the deadline determined by the school
+- 6. The school will communicate to parents the results of the evaluation process, within the deadline determined by the school

 Folder evaluation will be done based on: